 GGRF Management clarifies that GGRF's share of the unfunded liability is not reflected on the statement of net assets for the simple reason that an entity should not report a liability to itself.
 If GGRF were to utilize separate financial statements for the pension plan and another for operational purposes, the consolidated financial statements would require elimination entries since the pension liability will be recorded as a payable under operations, and a receivable for the pension plan.
 Thus, if GGRF were to record the liability, it will be improperly reflected on the "statement of plan net assets" as it will result in a reduction in the "net assets held in trust for pension benefits".
-It should be noted however, that GGRF's share of the unfunded liability based on the 2009 and 2008 valuations, are \$5,379,500 and \$5,459,394, respectively.
+Based on both the 2010 and 2009 actuarial valuations, GGRF's share of the unfunded liability totaled approximately \$5 million.